 In, my years in Gaza from 2011 until March 2013, I lived in a home with a Palestinian family near the refugee camp of Deir al-Balah, taking local public transport and enduring the same extreme power outages, lack of water and Zionist warplane flyovers and bombings.

-My early visits to Syria included interviewing residents of the Old City of Homs, which had just been secured from militants, and visiting historic Maaloula after the Aramaic village had been liberated of militants.
+My early visits to Syria included interviewing residents of the Old City of Homs (see here, here, and here), which had just been secured from militants, and visiting historic Maaloula after the Aramaic village had been liberated of militants.
 In December 2015, I returned to old Homs to find life returning, small shops opened, some of the damaged historic churches holding worship anew, and citizens preparing to celebrate Christmas once again.

-On my 5th visit in June-August 2016, she went twice to Aleppo, also visiting Palmyra, Masyaf, Jableh, Tartous, and Barzeh district of Damascus, as well as returning again to Maaloula and Latakia.
+On my 5th visit in June-August 2016, I went twice to Aleppo, as well as the village of Nubl which had been besieged by terrorists (related articles here and here), also visiting: liberated Palmyra; Masyaf to interview survivors of the terrorist attacks on Aqrab and Adra; survivors of the May 23 terrorist attacks on Jableh & Tartous; and the Barzeh district of Damascus, as well as returning again to Maaloula and Latakia.

-On my sixth visit to Syria, in October and November, she visited Aleppo twice more, as well as areas around Damascus.
-The testimonies Eva gathered in Aleppo starkly contrasted narratives corporate media had been asserting.
+On my sixth visit to Syria, in October and November 2016, I visited Aleppo twice more, as well as areas around Damascus.
+The testimonies I gathered in Aleppo starkly contrasted narratives corporate media had been asserting.

 My published Syria writings, videos, photos can be found at this link.

-Some highlights of my activism and writing include:
+Some highlights of my writing from occupied Palestine include:

 -Documenting the crimes of illegal Jewish colonists and the Israeli army against Palestinian civilians in Hebron (Khalil), Susiya, Bil’in, Nablus, and towns surrounding Nablus, including attacks on Palestinian farmers during the olive harvest (in 2007).